mvcds/my-library/history/How the CIA break the law.md

 Most of the time, their victims are (un)willingly committing an act of treason against their countries, which is a crime.

-Sometimes, in order to succeed the agents have to revel that they work for CIA, which can be used as a moral level i.e. "the president of USA is really happy with the info you gave them"
+Sometimes, in order to succeed the agents have to revel that they work for CIA, which can be used as a moral level i.e. "the president of USA is really [[happiness|happy]] with the info you gave them"

 ---